yahoojapan/yosegi-hadoop/docs/quickstart.md

 In this example, JSON data is assumed to be input data.
 With this data as input, we create a table in Yosegi format and read data from the table.

-Create the following csv file.In this example, to illustrate writing to and reading from the table, the data is a simple example.
+Create the following JSON file.
+Following example is for illustrating to write and read simple data from the table.
 If you already have a table, you still have the input.

 ```